 I recently had a friend ask me to come over and help her get a budget figured out.
 We got out paper and a pen, I had my best advice right at the tip of my tongue and then she started telling me her problems.
-What I didn’t expect was that all of her problems had more to do with not managing money well with her husband instead of money itself being the problem.
+What I didn’t expect was that all of her problems had more to do with not managing money well with her husband instead of money itself is the problem.
 I felt helpless.
 It’s nearly impossible to give financial advice when a couple is not working together as a team.
-You can read every budgeting book under the sun, but you won’t fully succeed with a budget until you have an open communication with your spouse or partner.
+You can read every budgeting book under the sun, but you won’t fully succeed with a budget until you have open communication with your spouse or partner.
 That’s why instead of dishing out money tips, I want to talk about how to discuss and execute a budget with your spouse or partner.

 *This post contains affiliate links.
 I may make a commission but all recommendations are my own.

 My absolute best advice for creating an open and healthy communication with your spouse when it comes to finances is to attend one of your local Financial Peace University courses.
 Not only is it a course that is designed to help couples and families work together, but you get to interact and meet other couples who are going through similar financial difficulties.

 You can purchase your own at home kit, but I highly suggest hitting Google to find local courses being held near you.

 Hands down, this was the hardest part for me.

 Often times spouses are spending, digging debt and not breathing a word of it to their significant other.
 If you are married, it is absolutely crucial that you start getting honest with one another about the financial situation you are in.
 For better or for worse.
 While this step may be the hardest, there are actually online courses to help you through it because it is so important.